spgoodman/createveai-nexus-server/README.md

 - [Architecture Overview](docs/architecture.md) - Details of the server architecture
 - [Custom API Guide](docs/custom-api-guide.md) - How to create custom API modules
 - [API Usage Guide](docs/api-usage.md) - How to use the API endpoints
-- [MCP Integration Guide](docs/mcp-integration.md) - How to use the MCP functionality
+- [MCP Client Server](docs/mcp-server.md) - Using the TypeScript MCP client server

 ## Configuration